ducakar/TextureReplacer/README.md

 behind the leading "@" in `@Default.cfg` is that it is processed first and can be overridden by subsequent configuration files).

+### Normal Maps ###

+Unity uses "grey" normal maps (RGBA = YYYX) to avoid artefacts when applying DXT5 texture compression on them.
+When a normal map has a "NRM" suffix Unity converts it from RGB = XYZ ("blue") to RGBA = YYYX ("grey") normal map unless DDSLoader is used to load it.

+In short: you should supply "blue" normal maps when image has "NRM" suffix and is in PNG format (JPEGs and TGAs are not recommended for normal maps) and "grey" normal map when DDS format is used or the texture doesn't have "NRM" suffix.

+"Grey" normal maps can be created by saving the standard "blue" normal map as a DDS with DXT5nm compression or by manually shuffling its colour channels RGBA -> GGGR.

 Notes
 -----

-* Use DDS for optimal loading times since they are already compressed and have mipmaps generated.
+* Use DDS format (requires DDSLoader) for optimal RAM usage and loading times since it is not shadowed in RAM and can be pre-compressed and can have pre-generated mipmaps.
-* DDS and TGA images are not suitable for normal maps.
+* TGA and JPEG images are not suitable for normal maps.
 * Try to keep dimensions of all textures powers of two.
-Non-power-of-two textures are not handled well in some cases and cannot be compressed.
+Non-power-of-two textures are not handled well in some cases.
 * KSP can only load TGAs with RGB or RGBA colours.
 Paletteised 256-colour TGAs cause corruptions in the game database!
 * By default, texture compression is handled by ATM when present rather than by